 Professionally, I'm a conventionally qualified medical practitioner who has over 40 years' experience of certain forms of complementary/alternative medicine (CAM).
 Until my retirement in 1998 I was consultant physician at The Royal London Hospital for Integrated Medicine (formerly the Royal London Homeopathic Hospital), which is a National Health Service hospital and one of the main centres in Britain, and indeed the world, for the study and practice of unconventional medicine.
 Everyone who works there is convenrtionally qualified and conventional treatments are used whenever appropriate.

 Temperamentally, I have strong leanings towards scepticism about many things, including, perhaps surprisingly, much of the current enthusiasm for alternative medicine, which seems to me to present many of the features of a belief system, something I deplore.
-I provide a short explanation for this attitude in the sceptical foreword.
+(More about this here)

 This site isn't only (or even mainly) about medicine.
 I've always had numerous interests outside medicine and this explains why you'll find a lot of writing here on topics quite unrelated to my professional background.
 This applies particularly to the book reviews, which reflect a pretty wide range of eclectic reading over more than half a century.
 In other words, I'm a self-confessed generalist.

 Please also see my recently published books for